wendy3salinas/ajax-pet-adoption/README.md

 # ajax-pet-adoption-starter
-A starting point for a jQuery AJAX project
+This is my JQuery AJAX pet adoption agency project